 Performing Background Checks

 Many businesses are required by law to check the backgrounds of employees, potential employees, independent contractors, and volunteers.
 These include businesses or positions within a business that work with children, the elderly, the physically or mentally disabled, bank employees, alcohol permit holders, truck drivers, and others.
-Other businesses may choose to perform some type of background check to be certain applicants are honest and don’t have issues that may negatively affect their job performance, such as an alcohol or drug problem.
+Other businesses may choose to perform some type of background check to be certain applicants have accurately reported information on their application or resume and don’t have issues that may negatively affect their job performance, such as an alcohol or drug problem.
 A current employee’s background may be checked before offering a promotion or a move to a more sensitive position.
+Individuals who may be granted a security clearance are subject to even more scrutiny.

 At minimum, a pre-employment background check should include verification of references, past employment, Social Security number and education as reported on a resume or employment application.
 It may also include fingerprinting, checking the applicant’s driving record and/or past alcohol or drug use and/or past criminal history.
 If your business works with children or vulnerable adults, you may need to check the state sex offender registry.

-Privacy issues – Employers have limited rights when investigating an employee or potential employee’s background and personal life.
-If you plan to perform a background check, you must obtain permission in writing.
+Privacy issues – Employers have limited rights when investigating an employee or potential employee’s background and personal life beyond what is included in an application or resume.
+Before performing a background check you must obtain permission in writing.
 The request cannot be contained in an employment application or contract.
 It must be a separate, clearly stated request containing a statement indicating that information obtained may influence hiring or promotion decisions.

 The federal Fair Credit Reporting Act (FCRA), administered by the FTC (Federal Trade Commission), sets national standards for background checks, which are considered a form of consumer report.
 The Act covers information that can and cannot be collected about a person’s “character, general reputation, personal characteristics, and mode of living.”
 The Act also limits access to information contained in a background check to certain key individuals within a company.
 Some professions, such as law enforcement, may be exempt from FCRA requirements if they have their own documented procedures.